yuichkun/caption-detective/README.md

 - **On-Device AI**: Utilizes Gemini-nano for fast, private corrections without external API calls.
 - **Seamless Integration**: Works directly with YouTube's caption system for a smooth user experience.

+## ⚙️ Disclaimer

+- Due to the limited capabilities of Gemini-nano, this extension may exhibit flaky behavior and may not always work as intended.
+- The initial intent was to allow the LLM to read entire sentences and replace words as needed.
+While this approach may work with more advanced models like GPT-4o, current lightweight models such as Gemini-nano often struggle to understand the instructions correctly.
+As a result, the implementation has been broken down into multiple smaller tasks, such as identifying related topics and words.
+The actual replacement of words is performed without the assistance of Gemini-nano, which contributes to the inconsistency in performance.
+- Currently, the extension only reads the video title and description.
+However, when more advanced LLMs become available in Chrome in the future, this extension could potentially learn the context of the video **as it plays**, leading to improved results over time.

 ## ⚙️ Configuration

 The extension provides a user-friendly settings interface where you can adjust various configuration options for the proper noun extraction process.
 The available settings include: